Lightstreamer/Lightstreamer-kafka-connector/README.md

        ```

 > [!NOTE]
-> As the `id` attribute must be unique across all the Adapter Sets deployed in the same Lighstreamer instance, make sure there is no conflict with any previously installed adapters (for example, the factory [adapters.xml](./kafka-connector-project/kafka-connector/src/adapter/dist/adapters.xml) file included in the _Kafka Connector_ package)
+> As the `id` attribute must be unique across all the Adapter Sets deployed in the same Lighstreamer instance, make sure there is no conflict with any previously installed adapters (for example, the factory [adapters.xml](./kafka-connector-project/kafka-connector/src/adapter/dist/adapters.xml) file included in the _Kafka Connector_ distribution package).

 Finally, check that the Lightstreamer layout looks like the following: